dfinity/portal/docs/developer-docs/functionality/bitcoin/local-development.md

 In the [Deploy Your First Bitcoin Dapp](./deploying-your-first-bitcoin-dapp.md) tutorial, we explored how to deploy a Bitcoin dapp on the Internet Computer that can receive and send Bitcoin.
 In this tutorial, we'll explore how we can develop and test a Bitcoin dapp locally.
-Testing locally allows you to test your dapp more quickly and to be able to write regression tests.
+Testing locally allows you to iterate and improve your dapp more quickly.

 `dfx` includes support for both the [ECDSA API](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-ecdsa_public_key) and the [Bitcoin API](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-bitcoin-api)